The climactic moment of Blake’s Milton is precipitated when the female figure Ololon appears as “a Virgin of twelve years.”

 Moreover, many of Blake’s own drawings, the visionary heads produced in late-night seances held with John Varley, were copied using an optical device, the “graphic telescope”, a form of camera lucida, invented by John’s brother, Cornelius Varley, in 1809.
 Martin Butlin suggests that these copies were made by either John or Cornelius as preparation for publication in John Varley’s Treatise on Zodiacal Physiognomy.
 But I don’t think we can rule out the copies having been made by Blake himself.

 Blake studies have been bedevilled by sentimental myths.
 First that he was an uneducated working man, an auto-didact.
 (Blake had, I would suggest, as good or better schooling than Alexander Pope who had no formal education after the age of twelve.
 No-one ever calls Pope an auto-didact.)
 Personally, I hold Blake to have been astonishingly well-read and here I cite his acquaintanceship with Tolson’s Hermathenae.
-Second, that with Blake the visual artist, there was an identity of invention and execution; that what was seen in the mind’s eye flowed effortlessly on to the copper plate.
+The second myth is that with Blake the visual artist, there was an identity of invention and execution; that what was seen in the mind’s eye flowed effortlessly on to the copper plate.
 This ignores the evidence from Blake’s drawings of how the firm deliberate line emerges from a maze of incoherent scribbling or how the surviving copperplates of “Job” reveal the extensive use of répoussage—hammering the back of the plate, burnishing and re-engraving repeatedly.
 I think we can now add the use of camera obscura, Graphic Telescope, and maybe other optical devices to the Blakean skillset.

 Sources and further reading